Holic75/Baldurs-gate-dnd-3.5/README.md

 Disadvantages:
 – Alignment restricted to lawful good, lawful neutral, lawful evil, and true neutral.
-– Gains access only to War and Protection domains.
 – Can cast two less spells per day per level than trueclass clerics.

 ### PRIEST OF TALOS